gene-git/dmarc_report/README.md

 ### Extracting xml attachments from emails

 In thunderbird if I select multiple email reports and then use File -> Save As into a directory each email gets saved with a *.eml* extension.
-The to exttract the attached dmarc reports I run a script which does:
+Then attached dmarc reports can be extracted using ripMIME using a little script such as:

         #!/bin/bash
         #